 Regaining confidence in the cooling system

 I’m relieved the cooling fans are all working again and just in time for the Retro Works show.
 But this isn’t the only maintenance I have planned for regaining confidence in the cooling system.
 The coolant gauge has never been reliable, and I need to understand why it jumps to 70 degrees when the ignition is turned on.
 This is despite the under bonnet wiring and cooling sensor being replaced.

-I also want to get a second opinion on the engine coolant with a sensor and gauge that is separate from the dash instruments.
+I also want a second opinion on the engine coolant with a sensor and gauge separate from the dash instruments.
 Ideally, I want a solution I can log over a journey to get a good idea of actual temperatures in the coolant system.
 Then and only then, I might start to get some confidence.